agility-game/messaging-management/300/900/600/300/300/README.md

 Exciting!!

-First, after having powered on the Eccel Pepper C1 MUX Reader it shows that it has conencted successfully to the EMQX Broker:
+First, after having powered on the Eccel Pepper C1 MUX Reader it shows that it has connected successfully to the EMQX Broker:

 ![Image](OUTOFDATEhttps://github.com/user-attachments/assets/db777bd4-0564-4f16-999c-15d51c8160b5)